Folk high school in the Nordic region

 Extra grants and loans

 If you have children, become ill or have reduced functional ability, you may receive extra grants and/or loans from Lånekassen.
-What you may receive depends on your situation.

 Related rules